microsoft/azure-spring-boot/azure-support/README.md

 - Storage

 ## Azure Cloud Foundry Service
-This module also provides the ability to to automatically inject credentials from Cloud Foundry into your applications consuming Azure services.
+This module also provides the ability to automatically inject credentials from Cloud Foundry into your applications consuming Azure services.
 It does this by reading the VCAP_SERVICES environment variable and setting the appropriate properties on the azure auto-configuration projects.